7th International Workshop on Historical Document Imaging and Processing (HIP’23)

 The workshop brings together researchers working with historical documents and intends to be complementary and synergistic to the work in analysis and recognition featured in the main sessions of ICDAR, the premier international forum for researchers and practitioners in the document analysis community.

-Accepted camera-ready submissions should be sent by July 9, 2023 as PDF via email to kai.labusch@sbb.spk-berlin.de for publication in the ACM Digital Library (see also the Proceedings of previous editions).
+To prepare your camera-ready submissions, please follow the instructions provided per ACM email and upload your submission files to the TAPS system by July 9, 2023 for publication in the ACM Digital Library (see also the Proceedings of previous editions).

-Authors should use the current ACM SIG Conference Proceedings Template to prepare their papers.
+Authors should use the current ACM SIG Conference Proceedings Template (specifically the ’sample-sigconf‘ template) to prepare their papers.
 Note that ACM has created a new LaTeX template and updated the existing Word templates.
+For Overleaf, the according template can be found here.
 Authors also need to apply the ACM Computing Classification System (CCS) according to the ACM SIG Conference Proceedings Template.

 Workshop topics include (but are not limited to):